coins/bitcoin-scripts/composite-opcodes.md

 	ENDIF

-	# Verify that the hin was correct
+	# Verify that the hint was correct
 	FROMALTSTACK
 	EQUALVERIFY

-	# Now the corresponding element is on the top stack
+	# We're done.
+The corresponding element is on the top stack

 #]" 0x01 0x 		# The hint provides the binary representation of the index
 ```